Kaileshwaran13/CS50-Python/README.md

 Testing is also done for this project for used models each.

-  - Add
+  - AddTest

-  - Sub
+  - SubTest

-  - Mul
+  - MulTest

-  - Div
+  - DivTest